acbart/Digital-Education-Reading-Group/meeting-10-14-16.md

 * Pandas: Data structures and analysis
 * Scikit-learn: Supervised and unsupervised learning algorithms

 The easiest way to get all of these is simply to install the Anaconda installation of Python.
 This is particularly convenient for Windows users.
 Download [Anaconda from here](https://www.continuum.io/downloads).
+I strongly recommend you use Python 3.x, and not Python 2.x.

 If you want, you can also install all the libraries manually with following command: